Rockville

 Rockville ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Rockville has lower cultural diversity compared to the average, with 86.1% citizens, 87.8% born in Australia, and 91.3% speaking English only at home.
-Christianity is the dominant religion, accounting for 55.4%.
-The 'Other' category is overrepresented at 4.3%, compared to 2.2% regionally.
+Rockville's cultural diversity was found to be below average, with 86.1% of its population being citizens, 87.8% born in Australia, and 91.3% speaking English only at home.
+The predominant religion in Rockville is Christianity, accounting for 55.4% of the population.
+Notably, the 'Other' category comprises 4.3% of Rockville's population, compared to 0.8% across the rest of Queensland.

 Frequently Asked Questions - Diversity